Privacy policy

 Value: gEAABBCjJMXcI0dSAAAANbqc311192649-4

-Expiry date: after 10 minutes
+Expiration date: after 10 minutes

-How long and where is the data stored?
+How long and where will the data be stored?

 How can I delete my data or prevent data storage?